-MILS 1020 Leadership Discovery II (2) Day: W Ngt: None Prerequisites: Call University of Utah Advisor (801-581-6176) Continued leadership development and confidence building through practical exercises.
+MILS 1020 Leadership Discovery II (2)

+Continued leadership development and confidence building through practical exercises.
 Activities include helicopter assault and squad and platoon situational exercises.
 Includes the use of basic military skills as a vehicle for leader development.
 Introduces students to Army customs and traditions.
 Capstone events include a military exercise with Weber State and BYU.
 Students are required to participate in a one or two hour lab each week which gives hands-on training for the above.